rlggyp/YOLOv10-OpenVINO-CPP-Inference/README.md

 ## Features
 - [x] Support for `ONNX` and `OpenVINO IR` model formats
 - [x] Support for `FP32`, `FP16` and `INT8` precisions
+- [x] Support for loading model with dynamic shape

 Tested on Ubuntu `18.04`, `20.04`, `22.04`.